cdinu/mcpzk/brain/ai-hub-synthesis.md

 - **"The 90/10 Professional Split"** - How AI divides skills into irrelevant (90%) and super-valuable (10%), requiring career strategy recalibration
 - **"Cognitive Gym Theory"** - Why mental effort has intrinsic value beyond productivity, and how to design AI tools that strengthen rather than weaken thinking
 - **"AI Surveillance Democracy Problem"** - How authoritarian AI capabilities combined with weakened citizen critical thinking creates existential threat to democratic governance
+- **"Beyond Paychecks: The Meaning-Dignity Work Framework"** - Why displaced workers need purpose and status, not just compensation, when AI eliminates their roles

 ### Developing Ideas